samthebest/dump/agile-data-and-x-func-teams.md

 Now let's correct the analogy.
 Suppose a doctor spills blood onto the floor every time they take a blood sample due some process being followed incorrectly, this results in dirty floors all over the hospital and means other doctors have to clean it up themselves before doing their own job.
 As a manager of the hospital, you observe this is ridiculous and your doctors are being slowed down, would you a) invent a new title, "Blood Cleaner", and employ ten of them immediately or b) track down the doctor that spills the blood and correct his behaviour?

-#### So who should we hire?

-Do not condone a culture of work arounds by working around the problem

-If your email client duplicated all your emails, would you write a script to deduplicate them then ignore it?
-I hope not, I hope you would raise a bug.

-Engineers, Scientists and Mathematicians cannot solve the problem of dirty data, they just.

-Indeed some data engineering work

-paraphrased states "Data Engineers are to nurses and cleaners as Data Scientists are to are compared with nurses and cleaners

-Mix of members:

-Maths degree, trad Data Scientist, Data Engineer, Software Developer, 0.5 DevOps for every four team members.

 ### A Note On Language Choice